Safety Data Sheets Give Information On

 What Is a Safety Data Sheet

 An SDS is a standardized document that tells you what a chemical is, what it does, and how to handle it without getting hurt.
-Or starting a fire.
-Or hurting someone else.
+Even so, or hurting someone else.
+Now, or starting a fire.
 Or contaminating a water supply.

 It used to be called an MSDS — material safety data sheet — but the Globally Harmonized System (GHS) rebranded it in 2012.
-In real terms, same purpose.
+Same purpose.
 Because of that, better structure.
-That's why sixteen sections.
+Consider this: sixteen sections.
 Always the same order.
 Every country that follows GHS uses the same format.

 That consistency is the whole point.
 A welder in Texas and a lab tech in Tokyo should be able to pick up the same sheet and find the same critical data in the same place.